Rigidity results for $L^p$-operator algebras and applications: The Weyl groupoid of an Lp -operator algebra

 It remains to verify Condition~(3) in \autoref{df:Normalizer}; we will only do the first half, since the other one is analogous.
 Let $x\in U_{st}$ and let $f\in C_0(V_{st})$.
 In the following computation, we use the identity $dbac(x)=ba(\alpha_t(x))dc(x)$ at the first step; the fact that $(a,b)$ realizes $\alpha_s$ at the second step; and the fact that $(c,d)$ realizes $\alpha_t$ at the third step (applied to $bfa$ in place of $f$), to get

 This completes the proof.

 Finally, part~(c) is immediately checked, using that $C(X_A)$ is commutative. \end{proof}

+For the reader's convenience, and to fix notation and terminology, we include some standard background on inverse semigroups and \'etale groupoids.
 Recall that an \emph{inverse semigroup} is a semigroup $S$ together with an involution $\sharp\colon S\to S$ satisfying $ss^\sharp s=s$ for all $s\in S$.
 A inverse subsemigroup of $S$ is a subsemigroup that is closed under the involution.
-A typical example of an inverse semigroup is the space $\Homeo_{\mathrm{par}}(X)$ of partial homeomorphisms of a compact Hausdorff space $X$.
+A typical example of an inverse semigroup is $\Homeo_{\mathrm{par}}(X)$, the set of partial homeomorphisms of a compact Hausdorff space $X$.